-The diagnosis of eosinophilic asthma may be made by measuring the number of eosinophils in a patient’s blood.
-Because other subsets of eosinophil-associated disease may cause a elevated blood eosinophils, including hypereosinophilic syndrome, it is important that results be interpreted in context with the patient’s history, reported symptoms, and clinical evaluation.
+The diagnosis of eosinophilic asthma is made by measuring the number of eosinophils in a patient’s blood.
+Because other subsets of the eosinophil-associated disease may cause elevated blood eosinophils, including hypereosinophilic syndromes, results must be interpreted in context with the patient’s history, reported symptoms, and clinical evaluation.
 The blood draw (venipuncture) is a minimally invasive procedure and may be performed in a doctor’s office.

 Eosinophilic asthma can also be diagnosed by examining a patient’s sputum sample under a microscope.
 To get the sample of sputum for testing, a patient coughs up a mucous sample.
 This procedure is non-invasive and may be performed in a doctor’s office.

 A third way to diagnose eosinophilic asthma is by examining a bronchial biopsy or bronchial fluid from the lung.
 This procedure is invasive.
-To perform it, a doctor who specializes in the lung disease (pulmonologist) performs a bronchoscopy by inserting an instrument called a bronchoscope through the nose or mouth.
-Several small samples of tissue or fluid are collected (biopsy) and are then analyzed to determine infiltration of eosinophils.
-The procedure is performed under anesthesia (conscious sedation) and may require a hospital stay.
+To perform it, a doctor who specializes in lung disease (pulmonologist) performs a bronchoscopy by inserting an instrument called a bronchoscope through the nose or mouth.
+Several small samples of tissue (or fluid) are collected (biopsy) and are then analyzed to determine the infiltration of eosinophils.
+The procedure is performed under anesthesia and may require a hospital stay.

 Clinical symptoms and how well a patient responds to treatments also guide the diagnosis.

 Eosinophilic asthma may be misdiagnosed as chronic obstructive pulmonary disease (COPD), which is characteristic of cigarette smokers.